-Budget Control Act of 2011 is legislation that passed in August 2011 and narrowly prevented a debt ceiling crisis.
-It raised the debt ceiling, placed caps on discretionary spending for 10 years, and set up an additional deficit reduction target to be achieved by a super committee or through sequestration.
+The Budget Control Act of 2011 is legislation that passed in August 2011.
+It raised the debt ceiling, narrowly averting a debt crisis; placed caps on discretionary spending for 10 years; and set up an additional deficit reduction target to be achieved by a super committee or through automatic spending cuts known as sequestration.

 A budget resolution is a non-binding resolution passed by both chambers of Congress that serves as a framework for budget decisions.
 It sets overall spending limits but does not decide funding for specific programs.